Deltares/iMOD-Documentation/README.md

 conda install -c conda-forge tox
 ```

-Then to build call `cd` into the directory and call:
+Then to build `cd` into the directory and call:

 ```console
 tox -e build